-Woven Furniture Restorations
+Woven Furniture Restoration

-Danish Cord Woven Chairs
+Danish Cord Woven Furniture Restoration:

 Single Rail Danish Cord weaving includes Moller, Morgensen, Arne Hovmand-Olsen, Poul Volther, Poul Cadiovius, H W Klein, Skovmand, and Andersen Chairs.